derrysmith/dsmith/readme.md

-# dsmith
+# derrysmith.org

-> The official website for the Derry Dean Smith Memorial Scholarship
+> The official website for the [Derry Dean Smith Memorial Scholarship](https://derrysmith.org)